-During the year ended 31 March 2022, all listed and most unlisted investments were held in custody for the Company by JPMorgan Chase Bank N.A. - London Branch (the "Custodian").
+During the year ended 31 March 2023, all listed and a number of unlisted investments were held in custody for the Company by JPMorgan Chase Bank N.A. -London Branch (the "Custodian").
 Operational matters with the Custodian are carried out on the Company's behalf by ICMIM and the Administrator in accordance with the IMA and the Administration Agreement.
 The Custodian is paid a variable fee dependent on the number of trades transacted and the location of the securities held.
-A small number of unlisted investments are also held in custody by Waverton.